Map example specification

 Resize API

-Section titled “Resize API”Expose resize(viewport) for the active render target.
-Resize API-level
+Section titled “Resize API”Expose resize(viewport) for the active render target, and resize API-level

 resources separately when the graphics context requires it.
-When the active
+The render target

 Render-target modes